Water supply in Vienna: History

 In the 17th century, the fountain at Neuer Markt, which was fed by a spring line, supplied the first parts of the city with fresh water by means of several smaller water pipes.
 This remained the only water supply system within Vienna until well into the 19th century.
 So-called waterers – they sold water from tanks on their horse-drawn carts, with which they drove through the city – and house wells continued to supply the majority of the population with water.
 In 1804, the then suburbs were also supplied with water for the first time thanks to the Albertine water pipeline from Hütteldorf, which was built under Albert of Saxe-Teschen.
 As pollution increased with the growth of the city, a cholera epidemic struck Vienna for the first time in 1830, killing around 2,000 people by December 1831.

-Finally, between 1835 and 1841, Vienna's first area-wide water pipeline system was built: The Kaiser-Ferdinands-Wasserleitung, which brought 20,000 m³ of filtered Danube water into the city every day.
+Finally, between 1835 and 1841, Vienna's first area-wide water pipeline system was built: The Kaiser-Ferdinands-Wasserleitung, which brought 20,000 m^{3} of filtered Danube water into the city every day.
 The growth of the city soon overtaxed this system – only about four to five liters per day were possible for each inhabitant.
 Since the water was taken from the nearby Danube Canal, the water was not much purer than that from the domestic wells.
 Many cases of typhoid and cholera forced action.

 The high jet fountain at Schwarzenbergplatz and in the background of the "Soviet War Memorial".

 In 1861, when seven times the amount of what the Emperor Ferdinand's water pipeline supplied was already needed, there was a public tender in the Wiener Zeitung for a new water supply system.
 The winning bid was the project of Eduard Suess, a Viennese geologist and municipal councillor, and his associate Carl Junker, which included a 120 km long long pipeline, water reservoirs and a distribution system.
 The Vienna Council approved the project on 12 July 1864.